 To scan a complete object you will need to perform a number of sweeps with the Wand.
 Keep the Wand approximately 10-15 cm away from the subject.
-Due to the Wand's field of view, objects too close (less than 8 cm) or too far away (greater than 22 cm) will be outside the range of the camera.
+Due to the Wand's field of view objects too close (less than 8 cm) or too far away (greater than 22 cm) (for the standard CobraTM) will be outside the range of the camera.